Cykelero/Funnel.js/documentation/Signature syntax.md

 #### Type-constrained arrays

 By enclosing a type list in brackets, you can accept arrays containing specific types of items.
-The following signature only accepts a single array, containing a single string.
+The following signature accepts a single array containing only a string.

 `("baseList: [string]")`